Swiggy Q3FY26 Results: Revenue Surges 54% YoY Amid Strategic Focus on Quality Growth

 *this image is generated using AI for illustrative purposes only.

 Swiggy Limited announced its consolidated financial results for the quarter and nine months ended December 31, 2025, demonstrating robust revenue growth across its business segments despite reporting increased losses.
-The food delivery and quick commerce platform's performance reflects continued expansion in market presence and operational scale.
+The food delivery and quick commerce platform's performance reflects continued expansion in market presence and operational scale, with management providing detailed insights during the earnings conference call held on January 29, 2026.

 Financial Performance Overview